-The nursing field is constantly changing, and with changes in the field of nursing come changes in nursing education.
-Understanding the changes and trends that can affect the field of nursing allows a potential or aspiring nurse to know about the shifts and changes that may occur in their education.
+The nursing field is constantly changing and adapting, and with changes in the nursing profession come changes in nursing education.
+Understanding the changes and trends that can affect the field of nursing allows those aspiring or training to be a nurse to know about the shifts and changes that may occur in their education.
 Here are five crucial emerging trends in nursing education that are already taking place.

 More data collection and analysis